-The Constitution defines the system of government of the Dominican Republic as being civilian, republican, democratic and representative and describes the State as social and democratic founded on the respect for the human dignity, fundamental rights, labor, popular sovereignty and separation of powers.
+The Constitution defines the system of government of the Dominican Republic as being civilian, republican, democratic and representative.
+The Constitution defines the State as a sovereign country, social and democratic founded on the respect for the human dignity and fundamental rights, and the separation of the powers of government.
 The powers of the government are divided into three independent branches: legislative, executive, and judicial.

 In addition to its powers to enact laws, the Congress of the Republic is empowered to increase or reduce regular or exceptional courts, to approve or reject international treaties and conventions concluded by the Executive Power and to review and approve the national budget submitted by the Executive Power.